 Enough in Enough: The Evolving Web focuses on the evolving interactive web, social networking and cyber-bullying.

-Also, committee members were featured on The Cities with Jim Mertens in February to promote the program and share community resources with those who could not or did not wish to join the community conversations.
+Stop Bullying committee members were featured on The Cities with Jim Mertens to promote the program and share community resources.

 Two community conversations were held at partner agencies, Martin Luther King Jr. Community Center and Moline Public Library.
 More than 50 people attended and we had frank, open multi-generational perspectives.
 Families were encouraged to attend together.
 The conversations discussed what bullying looks like today and healthy, positive, empowering ways to combat it.
 Attendees were given the opportunity to complete the Cyber Savvy, Cyber Safe Survey.